TypsonRS/ds-eda-project-KSD/README_KSD.md

 # ------EDA project:  The Hidden Housing Portfolio: A Spatial and Temporal Analysis of King County House Sales.
-# Amy Williams, a seller wants to sell high-value (top 10%) houses in central areas and average-priced houses in outskirt areas, with both types of sales distributed over time.
+# Amy Williams (client), a seller wants to sell high-value (top 10%) houses in central areas and average-priced houses in outskirt areas, with both types of sales distributed over time.
 Our EDA is helping to understand and plan a diversified house-selling strategy-------------------

 # ------EDA project:  The Hidden Housing Portfolio: A Spatial and Temporal Analysis of King County House Sales.
 --------------------------------------------------